 Each year the Admissions Committee considers applications for admission from individuals with atypical circumstances and backgrounds.
 Special admission applies to the following:

 This category is reserved for exceptional cases.
-To qualify for this process, an applicant must be at least 35 years old, in the 70th percentile or higher on the LSAT and have completed 60 college units.
+To qualify for this process, you must be at least 35 years old, score in the 70th percentile or higher on the LSAT, and have completed 60 college units from an accredited undergraduate institution.
 Admission under this category is strictly limited to a few applicants each academic year.